treefrogframework/treefrog-framework/docs/user-guide/en/debug/index.md

 </div>

-That is all about the configuration settings.
+That is all about the configuration settings.<br>
 When adding a breakpoint to the source code, always try to access it from your Web browser.

-Check the processing.
-Does it stop at the breakpoint?
+Now check out whether the browser stops at the previously placed breakpoint.
+Does it stop at the there?